zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Going forward, we shall focus on the set of vectors \\(\lbrace \bm{L\_{m,n}}, \bm{M\_{m,n}}, \bm{N\_{m,n}} \rbrace\\) produced with the choice of \\(\bm{a} = \bm{r}\\).
 We have just demonstrated some of their basic properties, and we now can begin to apply them to simple problems.

-Suppose that we have obtained the coefficients of the vector spherical wave series expansion of the electromagnetic potential (given by Equation 17.13).
+Suppose that we have obtained the coefficients of the series expansion of the electromagnetic potential given by Equation 17.13.
 How can we find the associated electric and magnetic fields?

 According to Equations 17.2.1, 17.11, 17.13, and 17.17,